The 101 Avenue Vision and Corridor Study project team has involved the local community with a range of public engagement activities.

 June 21, 2016 - Forest Heights School

-The 101 Avenue Vision and Corridor Study will be going to the Urban Planning Committee on June 5, 2018 to provide City Councillors with an update on the project status.
+The 101 Avenue Vision and Corridor Study was presented to the Urban Planning Committee on June 5, 2018 to provide City Councillors with an update on the project status.
 The meeting minutes include a video of the meeting and Q&A session.

 Previous Engagement Activities